powersync-ja/powersync-sqlite-core/docs/sync.md

 After registering the PowerSync extension, this client is available through the `powersync_control` function, which takes two arguments: A command (text), and a payload (text, blob, or null).
+The function should always be called in a transaction.

 The following commands are supported: